mavnz72/ha-blueprint-autel-ocpp/README.md

 - **Home Assistant Community:** Share experiences and get help
 - **GitHub Issues:** Report bugs or request features
-- **Documentation:** Keep this guide updated with your customizations

 ## Legal and Safety Notes